basarat/algorithms/src/atoi/README.md

 console.log(atoi('Does not start with a digit 123')); // NaN
 ```

-With practical JavaScript training out of the way, when this question is commonly asked the interviewer might specify that you are not allowed to use `parseInt` or the `Number` function.
+With practical JavaScript training out of the way, when this question is commonly asked the interviewer might specify that you are not allowed to use `parseInt` any other built in number parsing functionality.
 They essentially want to see if you can write a function that is similar to how `parseInt` would be implemented internally.

 * First we note down the character point for '0'.
 This will allow us to convert each decimal digit from a string to its number value.
 * Next thing we need to do is parse out the sign.
 We can store this as sign multiplier.